mateoconlechuga/convimg/README.md

                                       : of 16 pixels.
 Tile numbers are determined : starting from the top left, moving right : to the bottom-right.
-                                      : Another optional boolean field is 'ptable' : which controls the output of a table of.
+                                      : Another optional boolean field is
+                                      : 'pointer-table', which will output
                                       : pointers to each tile.
                                       : The default is 'true'.